 - Carstairs Index: England, Wales and Scotland calculated using 2011 census data

 As standard, the most recent national Indices of Deprivation are provided for each country.
 It is important to note that the IMD indices are not comparable between countries in the UK.
-Older versions of the deprivation scores can be provided on request.
-The data are updated monthly.
 Data is provided as quintiles or deciles of the deprivation score to prevent disclosure of patient location.
-In order to prevent the possibility of deductive disclosure of the location of a practice, researchers will only be provided with one of the above linked datasets for any one study.
-Access is provided by CPRD subject to ISAC approval.
+In order to prevent the possibility of deductive disclosure of the location of a practice, researchers will only be provided with one practice level linkage for any one study.
+Access is provided by CPRD subject to approval.

 It may be important to distinguish between rural and urban areas when investigating differences in social and economic characteristics of small areas.
 Populations can vary in their composition between urban and rural areas, as can access to services, employment and educational opportunities, and quality of life.
 The measures available for patient (England only) and practice postcode are:

 - 2011 England and Wales Rural-Urban classification